-We used a self-built dataset to train the action recognition model, some of which are shown in Figure 7.
+To train the action recognition model, we built a dataset named Anview.ai Actions26, which consists of 8805 videos with 26 classes, some of which are shown in Figure 7.

-Figure 7: Self-built Action Dataset
+Figure 7: Anview.ai Actions26 Dataset

 The action recognition neural network mainly uses the Multi-fiber Unit [14] as the basic network construction unit.
 As shown in Figure 8, the Multi-fiber Unit slices the entire residual module into multiple parallel and independent branches according to the channel, and uses the Multiplexer module to use Combine information between fibers in the form of residual connections.